 Learning and skills are key contributors to society and the economy.
 As modern societies and economies are changing due to, amongst others, globalisation and technological progress, a fundamental transformation of education and training (E&T) throughout Europe is required to deliver the knowledge and skills needed for growth, employment and participation in society.
-This is at the hearth of the Europe 2020 agenda and at the 2012 Communication on “Rethinking Education: Investing in skills for better socio-economic outcomes” .
+This is at the hearth of the Europe 2020 agenda and was already announced in September 2013 when the European Commission launched the initiative "Opening up Education: Innovative teaching and learning for all through new technologies and Open Educational Resources".
 JRC research in this area is focused on how to make better use of ICT for rethinking learning, for innovating education and training and for addressing new skills requirements (e.g. digital competence) to generate growth, employment and social inclusion.

 New Skills and competences